 Wiring up a single capacitor is easy if you simple remember that a dual round is two capacitors in one package.

-The common Leg is shared while the other legs go to there separate components.
+The common Leg is shared while the other legs go to separate components.

 Since a dual round shares the common leg there is only three connections.
 A jumper wire will need to go to the common leg on the single capacitor.

-Since they are two capacitors in the same package they can be separated into single units.
+A Dual Round is two capacitors in the same package which can be separated into single units.

-Often what happens in a A/C unit is one side will fail while the other is good, so a tech will simply wiring a single to replace the bad side.
+Often what happens in an A/C unit is one side will fail while the other is good, so a tech will simply wiring a single to replace the bad side.

 If the compressor side capacitor in the dual round is good but the fan side fails, the fan side can be replaced with a single.

-Since the compressor side cap is good it will stay connected and working.
+Since the compressor side capacitor is good it will stay connected and working.